ArchiveBox/docs/Usage.md

 You can interact with ArchiveBox as a Python library from external scripts or programs.

+This API is a *local* API, designed to be used on the same machine as the ArchiveBox collection.

 For example you could create and a script `add_archivebox_url.py` like so:
 ```python
 import os